graemet-umich/Election_Analysis/README.md

 The election results from three different voting methods (mail-in ballots, punch cards, and direct recording electronic counting machines) were combined and provided here in a tabulated CSV file.
 A single vote is represented by a record (row) consisting of a Ballot ID, the County in which the vote was cast, and the candidate chosen.

 ### A Better Way: From Excel to Python
 Previous election audits were performed using Excel, which requires cumbersome manual steps.
 The automated election audit provided here is performed using Python, which is faster, less prone to human error, and more flexible.
-If this automated election audit proves to be successful, it can be used to certify other Congressional, Senatorial, and Local District elections.
+If this automated election audit proves to be successful, it can be used to certify other Congressional, Senatorial, State, and Local elections.

 ## Election Audit Results
 The election audit has specific formatting guidelines.
 The correctly formatted audit is provided here: